Ycatam/Shell-Script/README.md

 Hi.
 In this repository I'll focus on exercises and my learnings about Linux Shell Script.
 I'm using the ATOM text editor with the bash as the main compiler.
+I'm using Kali Linux destro.
+I know the main goal of this destro is to test networks security, but I believe that I can learn about linux using this destro intead of Ubunto or Fedora.